 Huge thanks to Howard Timms for managing and sponsoring Frosted Fire Press and wildfire words ezine on this website.

-Anna Saunders, Founder and Executive Director of Cheltenham Poetry Festival.
+Anna Saunders, Founder and Executive Director, Cheltenham Poetry Festival.

 Transformation 2021 Lead Judge